leraux/sonarqube-issue-api-exporter-angular/README.md

 ## How to use

-Due to CORS, this project won't work on any browser.
+Due to CORS, this project won't work for local projects.
 Follow below steps to disable CORS in a Google's Chrome Web Browser as well as export the report.

 - Right click on Chrome Launcher and open properties
 - Under `Shortcut` tab find `Target`